-- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 30 minutes horizontal fire resistance. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 30 minutes horizontal fire resistance. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in the event of a fire.
 Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) All communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) All service cupboards / rooms to communal areas are lockable.
-Keys are held centrally unless containing resident's meters.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).